History of traffic lights: Pre-electric signals

-Despite the failure of the world's first traffic light in London in 1869, countries all around the world still made traffic lights.
-By 1880, traffic lights spread all over the world.
+Despite the failure of the world's first traffic light in London in 1869, by 1880, traffic lights spread all over the world.
 The early traffic lights in the late 19th century were very different from the ones that exist now.
 In the first two decades of the 20th century, semaphore traffic signals like the one in London were in use all over the United States with each state having its own design of the device.

 One example was from Toledo, Ohio, in 1908.
 The words "Stop" and "Go" were in white on a green background and the lights had red and green lenses illuminated by kerosene lamps for night travellers and the arms were 8 feet above ground.
 It was controlled by a traffic officer who would blow a whistle before changing the commands on this signal to help alert travellers of the change.
 The design was also used in Philadelphia and Detroit.
 The example in Ohio was the first time America tried to use a more visible form of traffic control that involved the use of semaphores.
 The device that was used in Ohio was designed based on the use of railroad signals.

 In 1912, a traffic control device was placed on top of a tower in Paris at the intersection of rue Montmartre and the boulevard Montmartre.
 This tower signal was operated by a policewoman and she used a revolving four-sided metal box on top of a glass showcase where the word "Stop" was painted in red and the word "Go" painted in white.